qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ## How to read the results

-An interactive chart that allows you to check the results achieved by each engine under selected circumstances.
-First of all, you can choose the dataset, the number of search threads and the metric you want to check.
+- Choose the dataset and the metric you want to check.
-Then, you can select a precision level that would be satisfactory for you.
+- **Select a precision threshold** that would be satisfactory for you.
-After doing all this, the table under the chart will get automatically refreshed and will only display the best results of each of the engines, with all its configuration properties.
+- The table under the chart will get automatically refreshed and will only display the best results of each of the engines (i.e. engines with >= selected precision), with all its configuration properties.
-The table is sorted by the value of the selected metric (RPS / Latency / p95 latency / Index time), and the first entry is always the winner of the category 🏆
+- The table is sorted by the value of the selected metric (RPS / Latency / p95 latency / Index time), and the first entry is always the winner of the category 🏆

 The graph displays the best configuration / result for a given precision, so it allows us to avoid visual and measurement noise.

-Please note that some of the engines might not satisfy the precision criteria, if you select a really high threshold.
-Some of them also failed on a specific dataset, due to memory issues.
+Please note that **some of the engines might not satisfy the precision criteria, if you select a really high threshold.
+Some of them also failed on a specific dataset, due to memory issues (25GB limit)**.
 That’s why the list may sometimes be incomplete and not contain all the engines.

 ## Side notes